abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 In terms of a hindrance, a *nīvaraṇa*, a quality of mind that obstructs the fundamental goodness of the mind, then it isn’t just doubt about the Buddha’s teachings.
 It’s the tendency to doubt, to waver.
-Of course, when you doubt, waver, are uncertain, then the focus will be on the teachings, but you’ll tend to doubt everything else as well.
+Of course, when you doubt, waver, or are uncertain, then the focus will be on the teachings, but you’ll tend to doubt everything else as well.

 So it’s good to get a handle on doubt, uncertainty, wavering: how it